Intrinsic Mirror Symmetry: Sketch and first steps of the proof of the main theorem

 On the other hand, the fibre of the forgetful morphism over $D(x_2,x_3\,|\,x_1, x_{\out})$ is $\scrM_2$, which is of course one-dimensional, despite the moduli space being unobstructed, and there is no way to assign a number to this fibre.
 Rather, as we shall see, this fibre is genuinely virtually one-dimensional as well as actually one-dimensional.
 How, then, do we select out a contribution to $\vartheta_{p_1}\cdot(\vartheta_{p_2} \cdot \vartheta_{p_3})$ which will also yield the same contribution $t^{A}\vartheta_r$?

 The answer lies in using the power of log geometry to select out the part of the fibre over boundary points of $\overline{\scrM}_{0,4}^{\dagger}$ with the correct tropical behaviour.
+Morally, this proves to be similar to the situation described in Remark~\ref{rem:transverse}.

 Thus we turn to a more detailed analysis of the tropical maps appearing here. \end{example}